The Home of Tibetan Buddhist Texts in Translation

 ho, yeshe khandrö lhatsok gong su sol

 Hoḥ.
-Assembly of wisdom ḍākinīs, turn your attention towards me!
+All you deities of the assembly of wisdom ḍākinīs, turn your attention towards us!

 འདོད་ཆགས་ཞེ་སྡང་གཏི་མུག་དབང་གྱུར་པས༔